Hiking and Wildlife Watching in Yellowstone

 Yellowstone National Park occupies a special place in the American imagination.
 Spread across over two million acres of mountains, grasslands, forests, rivers, and valleys, this pristine pocket of living, breathing Earth is a symbol of our connection to the natural world.

-For hikers and nature lovers looking to enjoy the park at a deeper level, a weeklong adventure in the Yellowstone wilderness has all the makings of a perfect science field trip.
-Join to learn about the park’s unique geology, observe wild animals in their natural habitat, and attend seasonal lectures by local experts.
+For hikers and nature lovers looking to enjoy the park at a deeper level, a private multi-day adventure led by professional biologists in the Yellowstone wilderness has all the makings of a perfect science field trip.
+Join to learn about the park’s unique geology and observe wild animals in their natural habitat.

 Welcome to the land of geysers and grizzlies